JohnSnowLabs/spark-nlp/docs/learnhub.md

 mode: immersivebg
 pagetitle: John Snow Labs NLP - The Learning Hub
 title: The NLP Learning Hub
+excerpt: Enhance your knowledge of NLP by accessing various learning materials prepared by domain experts.
+Learn about the technology, technology in action, and industry trends in the field of Natural Language Processing.
 seotitle: John Snow Labs NLP - The Learning Hub
 permalink: /learn
 show_subtitle: false